-South Vietnamese refugee numbers skyrocketed in 1966 and 1967.
-In mid-1966, the “official” (meaning officially acknowledged) refugee population within South Vietnam reached approximately 1.5 million.
-At the same time that refugee numbers were ballooning across rural South Vietnam, the U.S. Army completed a study that admitted, “U.S.-RVNAF (the Republic of Vietnam Armed Forces) bombing and artillery fire, in conjunction with ground operations are the immediate and prime causes of refugee movement into GVN-controlled urban and coastal areas.”
+U.S. officials knew exactly why so many peasants were leaving their homes and migrating to South Vietnam’s cities, shantytowns, and suburban slums.
+A U.S. Army study stated that, “U.S.-RVNAF (the Republic of Vietnam Armed Forces) bombing and artillery fire, in conjunction with ground operations are the immediate and prime causes of refugee movement into GVN-controlled urban and coastal areas.”

 Refugees were not the only victims of U.S. military actions.
-U.S. forces killed or wounded an unknown number of South Vietnamese civilians.
-Some of these civilians were likely serving as Vietcong porters or couriers, either voluntarily or through impressment, at the time of their death or wounding.
-National Geographic Magazine reporter Peter White visited a U.S. run hospital at Danang in 1966, and wrote of how several patients had been wounded by Allied fire, “Phan Cai, 70, from Hoa Ninh – picking tea leaves, machine gun shot him in the side.
+U.S. forces also killed or wounded an unknown number of South Vietnamese civilians.
+Some of these civilians were likely serving as Vietcong porters or couriers, either voluntarily or because they had been impressed into service, at the time of their death or wounding.
+In 1966, National Geographic reporter Peter White visited an American hospital in Danang.
+He described several patients who had been wounded by Allied fire, “Phan Cai, 70, from Hoa Ninh – picking tea leaves, machine gun shot him in the side.
 Tran Thi Tam, 60, from Loc An – gathering watercress, helicopter shot off her left hand.
 A woman in a neighboring bed spoke for Tran Hoai, 5, from Ky Lam.
 His parents had been killed by bombs from a plane.
 His legs were in a cast, his face was cut.”

-Because the Department of Defense did not keep accurate statistics on civilian casualties, estimates of casualties had to be compiled through the interviewing of American, South Vietnamese, and foreign medical personnel working in hospitals and clinics in the South.
+Because the Department of Defense did not keep statistics on civilian casualties, estimates of the number killed or wounded had to be compiled through the interviewing of American, South Vietnamese, and foreign medical personnel working in hospitals and clinics in the South.
 Hospital admission records served as another source of information on civilian casualties.
-However, not all civilian wounded went to the hospital.
+Nevertheless, not all civilian wounded went to the hospital.
 Frequently, civilians suffered wounds in remote areas, far from medical facilities; thus, their deaths, or wounding, went unrecorded by anyone.
-Journalist Neil Sheehan reported that “Officials believe a majority of the civilian war wounded never get to the hospital….”
+Journalist Neil Sheehan reported that, “Officials believe a majority of the civilian war wounded never get to the hospital….”

-Edward Kennedy’s Senate Subcommittee on Refugees estimated that in spring 1967, South Vietnamese civilians were being killed or wounded at the rate of 100,000 per year.
-At the end of 1967, the subcommittee concluded that ground combat, as well as Allied airstrikes and artillery barrages, had killed or wounded 150,000 South Vietnamese during the preceding year.
+Senator Edward Kennedy’s Senate Subcommittee on Refugees estimated that in spring 1967 South Vietnamese civilians were being killed or wounded at the rate of 100,000 per year.
+At the end of 1967, the subcommittee revised upward its estimate of annual civilian casualties; it concluded that ground combat, as well as Allied airstrikes and artillery barrages, had killed or wounded 150,000 South Vietnamese during the preceding year.

-The American high command had decided that civilian casualties had nothing to do with winning peasant hearts and minds or with South Vietnam’s future political stability.
-The Mission’s rationale for ignoring civilian wounded adhered to a 1964 Rand Corporation study that had concluded that the U.S. could bomb and shell the peasantry without fear of negative political repercussions.
-Viewed from the perspective of that Rand report, caring for refugees was an unnecessary waste of American resources.
+The American high command had decided that civilian casualties, and the generation of refugees, had nothing to do with winning peasant hearts and minds, or with South Vietnam’s future political stability.
+The Mission’s rationale for ignoring civilian wounded, and the refugee crisis, was based on a Rand Corporation study that had concluded that the U.S. could bomb and shell the peasantry without fear of negative political repercussions.
+Viewed from the perspective of that Rand report, caring for the wounded, or for refugees, was an unnecessary waste of American resources.